Quansight/Quansight-website/apps/labs/posts/quansight-at-scipy2019.md

 title: "Quansight presence at SciPy'19"
 published: July 15, 2019
 author: ralf-gommers
-description: 'This post is just a quick update to summarize Quansight's presence and contributions, as well as some of the more interesting things I noticed.'
+description: "This post is just a quick update to summarize Quansight's presence and contributions, as well as some of the more interesting things I noticed."
 category: [Community, PyData Ecosystem]
   src: /posts/quansight-at-scipy2019/blog_feature_org.svg
   alt: 'An illustration of a brown and a white hand coming towards each other to pass a business card with the logo of Quansight Labs'